huangwei-pku/huangwei-pku.github.io/research.md

 **Too Busy to Be Cured?** with Xiangyuan Ding, Yuqi Ta and Yi Zhou.

-**Gender Peer Effects and Social Determinants in a High-Stakes Examination.** with Xinzheng Shi and Ming-ang Zhang.

 **Digital Technology, Elderly Support, and Health: Evidence from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.